 The administrative capital of Kazakhstan was transferred to Nur-Sultan, formerly Astana, in 1998, about 1,000 km (1,609 miles) at the North-West of Almaty.
 Nevertheless, Almaty continued to develop as a cosmopolitan city and is also known as the second capital of Kazakhstan.

 Almaty has a large variety of urban landscape and exhibits remarkable monuments such as the Kok Tobe, the Medeo, the Shymbulak and even the Big Almaty Late, perfect for a quick trip out of the city.
 Kok Tobe is the highest point of Almaty and is accessible via an aerial tramway line that connects downtown Almaty to the top of the mount.
 The television tower called the Almaty Tower also offers a breathtaking view of the whole city and the surrounding mountains.

 Visit likewise the famous Big Almaty Lake.
 This natural lake, located in the mountains of Trans-Ili Alatau, only 15 km (9.3 miles) south of Almaty, offers great short day hikes and the perfect spot for your Instagram photo shoot.

 Almaty is also the spot to be for winter sports enthusiasts.
 Just a little further, Shymbulak is a great place for a beautiful day of skiing on the slopes!
 You can also try ice skating at Medeo's outdoor skating-rink, in the mountains on the southeast outskirts of Almaty.

-How to get to Almaty?
+How to get there?

-On December 1st, 2011, Almaty launched a new underground system.
-The subway became the second subway built in Central Asia after Uzbekistan’s Tashkent metro.
-Very cheap, it allows you to easily reach all the major places of interest.
-There should not be any navigation problems as there is only one metro line.
+On December 1st, 2011, Almaty launched a new underground metro system.
+It was the second subway built in Central Asia after Uzbekistan’s Tashkent metro.
+It is very cheap and allows you to easily reach all the major touristic sites.
+And don’t worry about getting lost: there is only one metro line.